sheetalgat-hubGit/netflix_sql_project/README.md

 ## 📊 Overview
-This project offers a detailed exploratory analysis of Netflix's catalog of movies and TV shows using SQL.
-By leveraging structured queries, we aim to extract critical insights related to content distribution, audience targeting, regional trends, and content characteristics.
-This analysis supports strategic decisions regarding platform offerings, audience segmentation, and content planning.
+This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
+The goal is to extract valuable insights and answer various business questions based on the dataset.
+The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.

 ## 🎯 Objectives
+Analyze the distribution of content types (movies vs TV shows).
-Examine how content is divided between movies and TV shows.
+Identify the most common ratings for movies and TV shows.

-Determine the most frequent content ratings across both formats.

-Explore content trends by release year, geographical origin, and length.
+List and analyze content based on release years, countries, and durations.

-Categorize content based on patterns found in genres, descriptions, and keywords.
+Explore and categorize content based on specific criteria and keywords.

-Uncover creator-specific trends and actor frequency within content from key countries.

 ## 📁 Dataset
 The dataset used is sourced from Kaggle: